cryologger/ice-tracking-beacon/README.md

 | Transmit status | | Iridium error return code |
 | Iteration counter |  | Number of program iterations |

+#### 2.2.2 Data transmission and processing
+The Cryologger ITB records its position and sensor measurements nominally on an hourly basis and transmits at an interval of 3 hours.
+Data are transmitted via the Iridium satellite network as a Short Burst Data (SBD) message.
+The ITB attempts to transmit each message for up to 180 seconds, and if unsuccessful, the message is stored in a temporary buffer and reattempted at the next transmission interval.
+Both the sampling and transmission frequency of individual Cryologgers can be remotely modified by the end-user.
+Successfully transmitted SBD messages are received by an Iridium ground station and sent to Ground Control's server.
+These data are then forwarded to Amazon Web Services (AWS), where they are decoded using a Python script, stored in a database, and visualized on the Cryologger website: https://cryologger.org.

 ## 3.0 Deployments

 A total of 37 Cryologger iceberg drift tracking beacons have been deployed between 2018 and 2023 (Figure X), primarily during the annual Amundsen Expedition.
 Deployments are performed by helicopter from the CCGS Amundsen on icebergs and ice islands along the coasts of Ellesmere Island, Baffin Island and Greenland (Figure 3).
 At the time of deployment, a compass heading of the tracking beacon was recorded.
 Where possible, a 360° aerial photo survey of the iceberg was performed for use with Structure-from-Motion photogrammetry in order to create 3D models of the iceberg.